c0pperdragon/Amiga-Digital-Video/README.md

 dedicated [external solutions](https://www.reichelt.at/at/en/hdmi-4k2k-audio-inserter-converter-ida-hdmi-ai4k-p247886.html?r=1)
 for that.

+The output device needs to support at least 1024 lines because the mod quadruples the screen resolution.
+So I very much guess an early 720p TV will not work at all.
+Digital computer monitors normally already have a sufficiently high resolution.
-Some monitors may refuse to work with a video signal with 50 frames per second as produced by the PAL Amiga variants.
+Also some monitors may refuse to work with a video signal with 50 frames per second as produced by the PAL Amiga variants.
 In such a case you can force the upscaler to 60 frames per second mode by pressing the menu button during power-up.
 If you have not installed the button, you can as well just semi-permanently put a jumper link on the button contacts instead.